Prevention and control of animal diseases

 - They present a serious threat to public health.

 Animal diseases can also be designated as notifiable under international conventions.

 Reporting animal diseases

 If an animal shows symptoms of a notifiable animal disease, the owner, vet or laboratory must notify the authorities by telephoning the national desk for animal diseases: (045) 546 31 88.
 This 24-hour service is run by the Food and Consumer Product Safety Authority (NVWA).

 Prompt reporting of an infectious animal disease or its symptoms is crucial.
 Without early reporting a disease can spread rapidly with potentially massive consequences for humans and animals.

 Highly infectious animal diseases

 The State is required to combat certain notifiable animal diseases.
 That means that the Government must always take measures to counter the spread of such diseases.
-The Minister of EL&I is responsible for this disease control, while the nVWA is responsible for implementation.
-These animal diseases are treated in accordance with European directives, which are elaborated in the national policy scenarios of the Ministry of EL&I. The approach is regulated in various scenarios.
+The Minister for Agriculture and Foreign Trade is responsible for this disease control, while the NVWA is responsible for implementation.
+These animal diseases are treated in accordance with European directives, which are elaborated in the national policy scenarios of the Ministry of Economic Affairs.
+The approach is regulated in various scenarios.

 The Minister for Agriculture and Foreign Trade can take measures over and above the policy scenarios.
 He is advised by the Chief Veterinary Officer and the Expert Groups.